lgstuehrmann/CS4341Project1/readme.md

 board states, which is a substantial decrease in complexity as compared to expanding all possible board states.

 ## Results
+We tested this system by having it play against a clone of itself.
+This allowed us to test its behavior when playing both first and second and therefore allowed us to observe its behavior in both an offensive and a defensive scenario.
+During these games, the program performed somewhat well, often playing games that resulted in an optimal win.
+Unfortunately the program also struggled with system latency and timed out frequently due to lack of sufficient pruning.

 ## Discussion